mytourist/api-documentation/debtors.md

 ```

 ## Create / Update a debtor
 You can create or update a debtor by posting to the following URL.
 This endpoints will return (when success) the saved debtor (200 HTTP response).
 You can either post the full JSON file or single individual fields.
 When the field is posted we always overwrite them.
-When a field is not posten trough the API we won't overwrite is and keep the existing data.
+When a field is not posted trough the API we won't overwrite it and keep the existing data.

 **POST (Create)** `https://app.mytourist.cloud/api/v1/debtors`
 **POST (Update)** `https://app.mytourist.cloud/api/v1/debtors/{DEBTOR_ID}`